 Another study conducted by Thanx, Inc., a loyalty and guest engagement platform, found that seven out of every ten restaurant customers never make a return visit to the same restaurant after their first visit.
+Over the years, restaurant loyalty programs have proven to be extremely beneficial for restaurants, fast food chains, cafés, and diners when bringing in repeat business and boosting revenue.

 This blog post discusses the benefits of restaurant loyalty programs as well as the different types of restaurant loyalty programs, with the latest examples.
-Read on and thank us later.

-Benefits of Restaurant Loyalty Programs
+Benefits of a Restaurant Loyalty Program

 1. Lower Costs of Customer Acquisition

+In a restaurant, the cost of acquiring new customers is significantly higher than the cost of retaining existing ones.
 That’s because the amount of money that eateries and restaurants spend on restaurant loyalty programs is only a fraction of what they spend on marketing and advertising costs.
+In addition to that, the investments made in restaurant loyalty programs can be measured and monitored.

 2. Greater Word-of-Mouth Publicity

-When customers get meaningful and valuable loyalty rewards and referrals, they are more likely to spread the word about their favorite restaurants and delicacies.
+When customers get meaningful and valuable loyalty rewards and referrals, they are more likely to spread the word about their favourite restaurants and delicacies.
 It results in a win-win situation for all—the restaurants, customers, and their family members and friends.

 3. Higher Profits and Revenue

+Higher profits and revenues are just a by-product you register after attracting more new customers and retaining existing ones.
 After getting positive word-of-mouth publicity, you will get more customers, and the majority of them will come to you repeatedly.
+Not just that, many of them will also bring more customers to you and set off a virtuous cycle.

 4. Higher CLV (Customer Lifetime Value)

+A well-designed restaurant loyalty program will enhance customer lifetime value (CLV).
 CLV is a metric that measures the total amount a business (in this case, a restaurant) earns from the average customer over the entire lifetime of their account.
+If you succeed in creating and running effective restaurant loyalty programs, you will generate a higher lifetime value from your customers.

 Apart from that, you will also have more responsive and adventurous customers, who will be willing to give feedback and try out new menus and dishes in your restaurant.

-Types and Examples of Different Restaurant Loyalty Programs
+Types of Restaurant Loyalty Programs

 When it comes to restaurant loyalty programs, there are four main types.
 We have also provided suitable examples of each type of loyalty program.

-- Points-based rewards
+• Points-based rewards

-- Item-based rewards
+• Item-based rewards

-- Subscription rewards
+• Subscription rewards

-- Promotional rewards
+• Promotional rewards

 1. Points-Based Loyalty Program